Flat Feet (Pes Planus)

-Those who have a very low foot arch or no arch at all have a condition referred to as flat feet.
+Those who have a very low foot arch or no arch at all have a condition referred to as flat feet (Pes Planus).
 Most children are born with flat feet and will gradually develop arches in their feet over time.
-However, if the arch does not develop, it’s likely for one to experience foot pain as they grow older.
-Those with flat feet tend to walk with an over pronation, often causing the feet to point outward.
+However, if the arch does not develop, it is likely for one to experience foot pain as they grow older.
+Those with flat feet tend to over pronate when they walk, often causing the feet to point outward.
 Since the feet carry the weight of the body, it can put an immense amount of pressure on those with little to no arch because that extra support is absent.
 The weight of the body is often unevenly distributed as well.

 If you would like more information about caring for flat feet, we suggest that you speak with a podiatrist who can offer you professional recommendations and an advised treatment plan.